-Each seminar includes a series milestones.
+Each seminar includes a series of milestones.
 Those milestones lead to your four examinations.

 Flexible Pacing and Registration

 Registration for a seminar course is based on a single term.
 You will earn an incomplete until all work is finished for the relevant seminar.
 You can not register for more than one EDS course at a time.
-While registration is set up for 8 weeks (6 weeks for summer), we do not impose specific deadlines.
+While registration is set up for 8 weeks (6 weeks for summer), most of our part-time students needs a full semester to complete each major milestone.
+Therefor, we do not impose specific deadlines.
 Deadlines are the discretion of each student.